HalfInner/NetworkSorterVHDL/README.md

-# Network Sorter VHDL
+# Combinational Network Sorter VHDL

 Network sorter implementation for FPGA.
-Sorts 5 numbers of 4 bit length sort in 6 tacts of CPU.
+Sorts 5 numbers of 4 bit length sort in less than 1 tacts of CPU.
 Overview and usage is over UART, but can be succesfully use as sepearate module.
 Many serial input with a gap is possible, thus we supports continous sorting.

 ## N5 network overview